MicrosoftDocs/win32/desktop-src/Stg/load-method---cpapfile.md

 ---
 title: Load Method - CPapFile
 description: When these operations are successful, the obtained IStorage interface is released.
 This closes the file and indicates that the file is not held open during other client operations.
-It will be reopened when required. ms.assetid: '40f79adb-87f3-4b0e-9cfe-927a4bc9ada5'
+It will be reopened when required. ms.assetid: 40f79adb-87f3-4b0e-9cfe-927a4bc9ada5
+keywords:
-keywords: ["Load Method - CPapFile"]
+- Load Method - CPapFile
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Load Method - CPapFile

-When these operations are successful, the obtained [**IStorage**](istorage.md) interface is released.
+When these operations are successful, the obtained [**IStorage**](/windows/win32/Objidl/nn-objidl-istorage?branch=master) interface is released.
 This closes the file and indicates that the file is not held open during other client operations.
 It will be reopened when required.

 This example is the **CPapFile** **Load** method from Papfile.cpp.